clearverified/clear-android-sdk/README.md

 # CLEAR SDK for Android

-Bring the power of CLEAR's web verification service to your iOS application!
+Bring the power of CLEAR's web verification service to your Android application!

 ## Requirements